 Your deposit must be kept in a suitable deposit protection scheme.
 These schemes offer free dispute resolution services that you can use if you cannot come to an agreement with your landlord over what they are trying to charge you.

-If you need assistance when disputing landlord deposit deductions then our solicitors will be able to help you at any point throughout the process.
+If you need assistance when disputing landlord deposit deductions then our tenant and landlord solicitors will be able to help you at any point throughout the process.